jhu-ip/cs220-f25/assign/final.md

 ### Chess Rules

-A description of the official rules of chess can be found [here](https://www.chess.com/learn-how-to-play-chess), but we give the main points of the game below, with some adjustments specific to this project.
+A description of the official rules of chess can be found <a class='external' target='_blank' href='https://www.chess.com/learn-how-to-play-chess'>here</a>, but we give the main points of the game below, with some adjustments specific to this project.

 ### Game Setup